ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: screen}

-### Packaging an Action as a Node.js module
+### Packaging an action as a Node.js module
 {: #openwhisk_js_packaged_action}

-As an alternative to writing all your Action code in a single JavaScript source file, you can write an Action as a `npm` package.
+As an alternative to writing all your action code in a single JavaScript source file, you can write an action as a `npm` package.
 Consider as an example, a directory with the following files:

 **package.json:**
 ```json